 Lifeguarded beaches are the safest places to swim, and the high tide period is generally the safest time.
 Deeply indented bays are usually safe, as are long straight sandy shores away from river estuaries, although there may be a cross current on these.
+If the beach has a cross current, beware of any rocks or structures which may obstruct this, and force the water out to sea.
 Steeply sloping sand usually indicates fast currents, and undulations in the sand are often the result of rips.

 Take care with inflatables

 Check the wind speed and direction before using inflatables in the sea.
 Never use them if the wind is strong or blowing offshore.

 Always keep a safe distance in case of rock falls

 Don't let them enter the water or wander off by themselves, especially on busy beaches.
 Much of a lifeguard's time is spent searching for lost children.

 Take care not to get cut off by the tide

 Places you're likely to get cut off include:

 Bays or long stretches of coast backed by high cliffs

 If you venture into such places be sure you know the tide times and which way the tide is going.
 Large sandbars are usually a maze of banks and water channels, with these channels quickly filling and widening on the incoming tide.